 However, Zhao Huan, Emperor Qinzong of Song, still didn’t want to fight; so he gave the Jurchen Jin three important big cities, a large amount of money, and his younger brother as the hostage, and nicely asked Jin’s army to leave.

-Then, Li Gang was relocated to work in very far cities, because Li Gang’s huge influence among Song’s people and had frequently offended and opposed against the powerful doves, including the emperor.
+Then, Li Gang was relocated to work in very far cities, because of Li Gang’s huge influence among Song’s people and had frequently offended and opposed the powerful doves, including the emperor.

 After Jin’s army left and everything was settled, the former Emperor Zhao Ji then came back to the capital city.